As an Amazon Associate, if you visit a link on our site and buy something, we may earn a commission

-The PetSafe YardMax PIG00 11115 Rechargeable In-Ground Pet Fencing System is the most innovative DIY in-ground fence on the market.
+The PetSafe YardMax PIG00 11115 Rechargeable In-Ground Pet Fencing System is one of the most innovative DIY in-ground fences on the market.

-Launched in the fall of 2013, as far as electric dog fences go it hasn’t been around long but its rave reviews are well deserved and the result of some unique features combined with all the essentials of an excellent in-ground system.
+Launched in the fall of 2013, as far as electric dog fences go it hasn’t been around long but its rave reviews are well deserved.

 PetSafe YardMax PIG00 11115 Rechargeable In-Ground Pet Fencing System

-Maximizing your dog’s containment area and giving your furry friend up to 30% more room to play, the YardMax dog fence is ideal for smaller yards.
+Maximizing your dog’s containment area, the YardMax gives your dog up to 30% more room to play and it’s ideal for any size yard.